-Even though the stain of the solder mask may come in a cosmetic issue, its causes need to be investigated thoroughly by your manufacturer.
-Finding costumes that are discolored can be easily identified on your PCB, on the solder resist, the conveyor belt, or even in the wave soldering equipment.
-Common causes of discolored solder mask include the use of different flux components, mixing several batches of PCBs during wave soldering, and changing the type of solder mask or its thickness halfway through the process.
+Even though the stain of the solder mask may come as a cosmetic issue, its causes need to be investigated thoroughly by your manufacturer.
+Finding discolored costumes can be easily identified on your PCB, on the solder resist, the conveyor belt, or even in the wave soldering equipment.
+Common causes of discolored solder mask include using different flux components, mixing several batches of PCBs during wave soldering, and changing the type of solder mask or its thickness halfway through the process.

-Flux must be there in the plated through-holes to enable a solder joint to form at the top of the board effectively.
-If you achieve perfect pre-heat conditions, then the penetration of flux will be useful, resulting in a high-quality printed circuit board.
+Flux must be there in the plated through-holes to effectively enable a solder joint to form at the top of the board.
+If you achieve perfect pre-heat conditions, then the flux penetration will be useful, resulting in a high-quality printed circuit board.
 Poor penetration may be caused either by inadequate pre-heating or reduced application of flux.

-To do away with cases of poor penetration –especially if it is flux-related-, it is essential to ensure that you use the right amount of flux as opposed to using low flux.
-Additionally, enough pre-heating is necessary to ensure that the material penetrates to the intended areas of the board.
+To do away with poor penetration cases –especially if it is flux-related- it is essential to ensure that you use the right amount of flux instead of using low flux.
+Additionally, enough pre-heating is necessary to ensure that the material penetrates the board’s intended areas.

-Also referred to as tombstones, raised components are the aerial parts of a printed circuit board during the process of wave soldering.
+Also referred to as tombstones, raised components are the aerial parts of a printed circuit board during wave soldering.
 Some of the most common causes of raised elements or tombstones include：

 1. Use of ingredients with some varying needs for temperature and solder type.

 Solder balling comes in as another challenge that PCB designers face, especially the process of wave soldering.
-Solder balling takes place the moment small particles of solder get to re-attach themselves, especially close to the leads of the printed circuit board.
-Some of the underlying causes of welding balling include using a high-temperature solder, falling solder when being separated from the board, liquid gases that spit back to the board.
+The solder balling occurs when small particles of solder get to re-attach themselves.
+Especially close to the leads of the printed circuit board.
+Some of the underlying causes of welding balling include using a high-temperature solder.
+Falling solder when separated from the board, and liquid gases that spit back to the board.

 There are means to fix ordinary solder balling issues.
 However, one of the best ways to fix ordinary solder balling challenges is way back when designing the PCB.
-When selecting the solder mask that you want to use when creating your PCB, as much as possible, try and look for one that comes with little chances of allowing the solder to stick to it.
-Additionally, you may also need to check the amount of air that flows in the solder tank in addition to the ratio of nitrogen that is present in the environment of your solder tank.
+When selecting the solder mask that you want to use when creating your PCB.
+As much as possible, try and look for one that comes with little chances of allowing the solder to stick to it.
+Additionally, you may also need to check the amount of air that flows in the solder tank and the ratio of nitrogen present in the environment of your solder tank.

 When it comes to the manufacture of printed circuit boards, solder marks are collective in position referencing.
-Solder masks consist of small filled circles of copper in addition to a clear area from the solder resist layer.
+Solder masks consist of small filled circles of copper and a clear area from the solder resist layer.
 At times, it becomes hard generating a solder mark when undertaking wave soldering.

-To ensure that position referencing is done in the right manner, it is essential to use the right machines or equipment aimed at generating solder masks for position reference.
+To ensure that position referencing is done correctly, it is essential to use the right machines or equipment to generate solder masks for position reference.

 So there you have it, ten current wave soldering defects and their solutions.
 The above are common issues that have a high chance of ruining an otherwise excellent PCB design.
 But again, you need to be aware that the above cases may not always emanate from you.

-At times, your manufacturer may be at fault.
-If you are in the market for a designer to assist you with your next printed circuit board project, look no further than WellPCB.
+At times, your manufacturer may be at fault if you are looking for a designer in the market to assist you in your next printed circuit board project.
+Then WellPCB is your ideal choice.
 We at WellPCB can resolve any wave soldering defects and other problems that might come up during manufacturing.
-Feel free to contact us at your earliest convenience and, we will be happy to discuss all the questions that you may have.
+Feel free to contact us at your earliest convenience.
+We will be happy to discuss all the questions you may have.